 - Threatening to jail veteran New York Times reporter James Risen if he doesn't reveal a confidential source; a recent report by the Committee to Protect Journalists shows that the Obama administration's efforts to prosecute leaks and control information are the most aggressive since the Nixon era.

-- Nominating Antonio Weiss, a former Wall Street investment banker, as Treasury Undersecretary for Domestic Finance; as reported here, Weiss helped Burger King merge with a Canadian company to avoid paying its fair share of U.S. taxes.
+- Nominating Antonio Weiss, a former Wall Street investment banker, as Treasury Undersecretary for Domestic Finance, despite's Weiss's getting up to $21 million from his employer if he gets the job; as reported here, Weiss helped Burger King merge with a Canadian company to avoid paying its fair share of U.S. taxes.

 - Nominating anti-abortion legislator Michael Boggs to be a federal district court judge.